On the role of Allee effect and mass migration in survival and extinction of a species: Model III: Mass migration as Allee effect solution

 \section{Model III: Mass migration as Allee effect solution}

 We have already observed in Model I that a migration of a single individual is good in absence of the Allee effect.
-The model without migrations dies out, but if we add a possible migration of one individual there is a positive probability of survival.
-In Model II, anyhow, a single individual migration may not be enough: even in the supercritical region of $\phi$ in Model I there exists an Allee effect strong enough for the species to get extinct.\\ Which strategy may a species adopt to reduce the Allee effect?\\ We show that, at least in theory, \emph{migrations of large flocks of individuals improve the probability of survival for any Allee effect}.
-A migration of many individuals in a new environment improves the probability of a successful colonization avoiding a small density in that new environment which is influenced by the Allee effect.\\
+The model without migrations dies out, but if we add a~possible migration of one individual there is a positive probability of survival.
+In Model II, anyhow, a single individual migration may not be enough: even in the supercritical region of $\phi$ in Model I there exists an Allee effect strong enough for the species to become extinct.